bugaevc/wl-clipboard/README.md

 $ sudo ninja install
 ```

-wl-clipboard only supports Linux (though patches to add BSD support are
+wl-clipboard supports Linux and BSD systems.
+The only mandatory dependency is
-welcome!).
-The only mandatory dependency is the `wayland-client` library (try
+the `wayland-client` library (try package named `wayland-devel` or
-package named `wayland-devel` or `libwayland-dev`).
+`libwayland-dev`).

 Optional dependencies for building:
 * `wayland-scanner` for primary selection support using the bundled [gtk-primary-selection protocol](src/protocol/gtk-primary-selection.xml)